 No one wants to be the target of workplace harassment or discrimination.
 From the emotional distress to the toxic work environment, it can affect a large portion of your workplace.
 Legally there are policies that make it illegal for an employee or fellow employee to harass or discriminate against another employee.
 What had not always been clear prior to now was how much an unpaid intern would be covered by these policies.

-On June 22, Connecticut Governor Dannel P. Malloy signed into law a new statute that extends workplace harassment, discrimination and retaliation protection to unpaid interns.
-As a result of this decision, unpaid interns now have the same rights and protections as employees covered by the Connecticut Fair Employees Practices Act or CFEPA.
+On June 22, Connecticut Governor Dannel P. Malloy signed into law a new statute that extends workplace harassment, discrimination, and retaliation protections to unpaid interns.
+As a result of this decision, unpaid interns now have the same rights and protections as employees covered by the Connecticut Fair Employees Practices Act or CPA.

 If any of the above criteria is not met, the individual cannot be considered an intern under the new law.